 When should I post?

-Some marketers choose to evaluate the “timely” aspect of their goals and focus on specific times of the day and week to post.
+Some marketers choose to evaluate the “timely” aspect of their goals and focus on specific times of the day and week when posting on social media.
 This is a really important—and often forgotten—aspect of winning on social media.

-Because your target audience checks social media intermittently throughout the day, timing your posts to match up with their activity can yield positive results.
+Because your target audience checks social media intermittently throughout the day, timing your posts to match up with their activity can yield positive results, as well as align with your content marketing calendar.

-Every channel is different when it comes to the best times to post.
+Every channel is different when it comes to the best times to post social content.
 For example, Tuesday is one of the worst days for Facebook content, but it’s one of the best days for LinkedIn posts.
 If you want to know the best times for each platform, this is a helpful resource.

 Your competitors may also post at these peak times, so your content needs to really stand out.
 You can also look for other periods throughout the day when your audience is active and there’s less competition.

-If you’re not sure where to start when it comes to your posting schedule, try posting 3 different times throughout the day for a month.
-At the end of the month, take note of which days and times received the most engagement to form your schedule.
+If you’re not sure where to start when it comes to your social posting schedule, try posting 3 different times throughout the day for a month.
+At the end of the month, take note of which days and times received the most engagement to form your social media calendar.

 Bring it all together to form your social media strategy

-Now that you know what platforms businesses use to attain their goals, you can start planning what channels to use and what content to post to deliver an exceptional customer experience.
+Now that you know what social platforms businesses use to attain their goals, you can start planning what social channels to use to set social presence and what content to post to deliver an exceptional customer experience, building relationships with your audience while achieving your marketing goals.

 It’s important to note that you should always be adapting to the latest information you’ve learned.
 Every time you post to social media, for instance, you learn more about your customers.
 These insights should be constantly shaping your tactics and pushing your efforts towards greater success.